TherealvictorIT/Azure-Sentinel-Honey-net-Lab-/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a miniature honeynet was built in Microsoft Azure, integrating log sources into a Log Analytics workspace.
+Microsoft Sentinel was utilized to generate alerts and incidents based on ingested logs.
+Metrics were assessed in the insecure environment before implementing security controls and measured again afterward.
+Notably, the implementation of security measures resulted in a significant reduction in security events and incidents, showcasing their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It's important to acknowledge that if the network resources were extensively used by regular users, the 24-hour period following the implementation of security controls might have led to an increased generation of security events and alerts.